-Humanities › Languages How to Conjugate "Traverser" (to Cross) in French A Quick Lesson in the Basic Conjugations of "Traverser" Share Flipboard Email Print Languages French Vocabulary Basics Pronunciation & Conversation Grammar Resources for Teachers English as a Second Language Spanish German Italian Japanese Mandarin Russian English Grammar View More by ThoughtCo Updated January 27, 2019 The French verb traverser means "to cross," as in to traverse something.
+Languages › French How to Conjugate "Traverser" (to Cross) in French A Quick Lesson in the Basic Conjugations of "Traverser" Share Flipboard Email Print French Vocabulary Pronunciation & Conversation Grammar Resources For Teachers By ThoughtCo Updated January 27, 2019 The French verb traverser means "to cross," as in to traverse something.
 That makes it a little easier to remember, though you'll also need to know how to conjugate the verb.
 A short lesson will introduce you to the basic conjugations so you can use it in French to say things like "I crossed" or "we're crossing."
 The Basic Conjugations of Traverser French students who have studied other verbs will recognize the conjugation patterns used for traverser.
 That's because this is a regular -er verb, meaning it follows the most common pattern found in the French language.
 If you have studied words like penser (to think) or porter (to carry), the infinitive endings used here will look familiar.
 The most common conjugations are the imperative mood for the present, future, and imperfect past tenses.
 Using the chart, locate the correct conjugation by matching the subject pronoun with the appropriate tense for the subject.
 This will tell you which ending is added to the verb stem of travers-.
 For example, "I am crossing" is je traverse and "we crossed" is nous traversions Present Future Imperfect je traverse traverserai traversais tu traverses traverseras traversais il traverse traversera traversait nous traversons traverserons traversions vous traversez traverserez traversiez ils traversent traverseront traversaient The Present Participle of Traverser Adding an -ant ending to the stem of traverser gives you the present participle of traversant.
 Traverser in the Compound Past Tense The passé composé is a compound past tense that is often used in French and you might find it easier than the imperfect.
 That's because you only need to conjugate the auxiliary verb avoir into the present tense to match the subject, then attach the past participle traversé.
 The construction is rather easy.
 For example, "I crossed" is j'ai traversé and "we crossed" is nous avons traversé.
 Even though avoir is in the present tense, the past participle takes over the job of explaining that the action has already taken place.
 More Simple Conjugations of Traverser There are a number of other conjugations of traverser and each has a different purpose, but we're going to stick with the essentials for this lesson.
 As you expand your vocabulary, you might want to imply that the action of crossing may or may not happen.
 In that case, you'll use the subjunctive.
 If, however, the crossing won't happen unless something else does, you can use the conditional.
 On rare occasions, you might encounter the passé simple or imperfect subjunctive.
 While they're not essential additions to your French vocabulary, they are good to know.
 Subjunctive Conditional Passé Simple Imperfect Subjunctive je traverse traverserais traversai traversasse tu traverses traverserais traversas traversasses il traverse traverserait traversa traversât nous traversions traverserions traversâmes traversassions vous traversiez traverseriez traversâtes traversassiez ils traversent traverseraient traversèrent traversassent Let's suppose that you need to tell someone to "Cross!" in an emergency or some other situation that requires a quick, short command.
 In these instances, you can turn to the imperative form of traverser.
 When using it, skip the subject pronoun and simply say, "Traverse !"
-Imperative (tu) traverse (nous) traversons (vous) traversez The Conjugations of "Pluerer" (to Cry) in French Learn How to Conjugate "Posséder" (to Possess) in French Learn How to Conjugate "Utiliser" (to Use) in French Learn to Conjugate the French Verb "Nettoyer" How to Conjugate the French Verb "Payer" (to Pay) Learn How to Conjugate "Saisir" (to Seize) in French Learn How to Conjugation "Plaire" (to Please) in French Learn How to Say You "Regret" Something in French Learn How to Conjugate "Suggérer" (to Suggest) in French How to Conjugate Mentir (to Lie) in French Learn How to Conjugate "Nourrir" (to Feed) in French Learn How to Conjugate "Réveiller" (to Wake up) Learn How to Conjugate "Porter" (to Wear, Carry) in French Learn How to Say "Dried" and "Drying" in French Learn How to Say "Rested" in French Using the Verb "Reposer" Learn How to Say "Protected" in French Using "Protéger"
+Imperative (tu) traverse (nous) traversons (vous) traversez The Conjugations of "Pluerer" (to Cry) in French Learn How to Conjugate "Obéir" (to Obey) in French Learn How to Conjugate "Suggérer" (to Suggest) in French How to Conjugate "Valoir" (to Value) in French Learn to Conjugate "Répondre" (to Answer) in French Learn How to Conjugate "Prêter" (to Loan) in French Learn How to Say "Singing" and "Sang" in French How to "Missed" in French Using "Manquer" Learn How to Say "Mowed" and "Mowing" in French Learn How to Conjugate "Nager" (to Swim) in French How to Conjugate "Préparer" (to Prepare) in French Learn How to Conjugate "Se Taire" (to Be Quiet) in French To Return: How to Conjugate "Retourner" in French Learn to Conjugate the French Verb "Tuer" (to Kill) "Throw" the Conjugations of "Lancer" Into Your French Vocabulary Learn How to Say "Protected" in French Using "Protéger"